Holiday Calendar

 At its mid-century peak, Ray ranked among the 50 most popular boys' names in the United States.
 The name has since settled into quieter use, but the cultural footprint left by its most famous bearers keeps it instantly recognizable.

-National Ray Day History
+Ray Day history

 The story behind the name Ray begins with the Germanic warriors and nobles who used compound names to signal lineage and virtue.
 Raginmund, built from ragin (counsel) and mund (protector), was one such name.
 It traveled across the English Channel with the Norman Conquest of 1066 and appeared in the Domesday Book of 1086 as "Giraldus Reimundus."